Call Us

 What happens during tramadol addiction rehab at Priory?

 Tramadol rehab at Priory usually takes place as part of our 28-day addiction treatment programme.
-During this, you will stay at one of our hospital sites on a residential basis, where you’ll receive expert addiction treatment and help.
+During this, you'll stay at one of our hospital sites on a residential basis, where you’ll receive expert addiction treatment and help.
 While 28 days is the recommended treatment time for addictions, we can also consider flexible treatment lengths depending on your needs and individual circumstances.

 • Explore the causes and triggers for your tramadol misuse